cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

 ## So, what is it?

-Mean-field variational Bayes is an iterative maximization of the ELBO.
+Mean-field Variational Bayes is an iterative maximization of the ELBO.
 More precisely, it is an iterative M-step with respect to the variational factors $q_i(\mathbf{Z}_i)$.

 In the simplest case, we posit a variational factor over every latent variable, *as well as every parameter*.
 In other words, as compared to the log-marginal decomposition in EM, $\theta$ is absorbed into $\mathbf{Z}$.